Buy Self-help legal documents

 How do I make a complaint?

-If you suspect that your privacy rights under the Act have been breached you can call the Privacy Commissioner's information hotline on 09 302 8666 (for Auckland callers) or 0800 803 909 (for other areas).
-The Privacy Commissioner's staff will be able to give you information on the privacy principles that appear to be relevant to your situation and on how to go about making a complaint, but they are not permitted to express any view about whether there has in fact been a breach in your particular case.
+If you suspect that your privacy rights under the Act have been breached you can contact the Privacy Commissioner's via their complaint web page.
+The Privacy Commissioner's website gives you information on the privacy principles and on how to go about making a complaint.

 What information do I need to include in my complaint?